nshawn4675/nshawn4675.github.io/_posts/2020-07-07-Island-Perimeter.md

 layout: post
 title:  "[LeetCode July Challange]Day7-Island Perimeter"
 date:   2020-07-07 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Array, Depth-First-Search, Breadth-First-Search, Matrix, C++]
 ---
 You are given a map in form of a two-dimensional integer grid where 1 represents land and 0 represents water.